socallinuxexpo/scale-network/switch-configuration/README.md

    https://www.juniper.net/documentation/en_US/release-independent/junos/topics/task/configuration/ex-series-switch-default-factory-configuration-reverting.html#jd0e60
    ```

-   Summary: Get to the CLI and issue the \"request system zeroize\" command.
+   Summary: Get to the CLI and issue the "request system zeroize" command.

 ### The steps below apply if you are NOT using Zero Touch Provisioning.
 If you are using Zero Touch Provisioning, connect the management port to a port with a ZTP capable DHCP server and internet access and once the switch completes the zero-ize process, it should provision itself the rest of the way.
 (Watching this complete via the console is highly recommended).